Camosun receives largest donation in college’s history

 “The big thing that we want to do is because our current funding generally can only help students through their Foundation training, we want to be able to support them either financially, or with tools or any other support that we can provide throughout their entire Red Seal process,” she says, “so that, ultimately, we can see more females coming through the Red Seal program.”

-Bell says that the Empowering Women In Trades program is the first in the province.
+Bell says that the Empowering Women in Trades program is the first of its kind in the province.

 “We’re going to be able to provide a program that no one else in the province provides,” says Bell.
 “And that is through student bursaries, but also through very targeted support for women.”